 Light rays rising up, and then bending to the right: examples are here and here.

-Light making a rising staircase effect: an example is here
+Light making a rising staircase effect: an example is here.

-Light traveling out of a TV set to the left: an example is here
+Light traveling out of a TV set to the

-Light moving down, then to the left, then up, making a U-shaped path: an example is here
+then up, making a U-shaped path: an example is here.

-Light making a snaky path that involves 3 different changes in direction: an example is here.
+3 different changes in direction: an example is here.

-Light rising in an arc-shaped path: an example is here
+Light rising in an arc-shaped path: an example is here.

-Light rising way up towards the right, before turning to the left: an example is here
+before turning to the left: an example is here.

-Light rays traveling northeast, then northwest, then north: an example is here.
+northwest, then north: an example is here.

-Light rays moving west, then northeast, then northwest: an example is here
+Light rays moving west, then northeast,

 Light rays making an S-shape: examples are here and here.